arkency/posts/posts/2015-11-28-monitoring-services-and-adapters-in-your-rails-app-with-honeybadger-newrelic-and-number-prepend.md

 Now because this is a crucial part of our shopping application we would like to monitor it in production and respond to troubles.

-We could add the monitoring directly to this class but it would make it less readable.
+We could add the monitoring directly to this class, but it would make it less readable.
 I experimented with two different approaches and both work.